Stories from Naoh’ra Rabntah

 “And you’d thank me for it.”

-Matt put his beer aside.
 “Can’t wait.
-Your birthday’s coming and I’m clearly about to make some very poor decisions.”
+We’ve still got time before your birthday, which means I’m clearly about to make some very poor decisions.”

 Ben lit up.
 “You mean good decisions.”

-The sink ran as he rinsed a dish, sleeves pulled up.
-Order felt good—plates stacked, angles neat, the counter exactly how he liked it.
+Water ran as Matt rinsed a dish, sleeves pulled up.
+Order felt good: plates stacked, angles neat, the counter exactly how he liked it.

-“Of course you’d be in here cleaning up,” came Lucy’s voice as she entered.
-“Do you even know how to sit still, or is that against the Captain Rosfield code?”
+“Of course you’d be in here cleaning up,” Lucy said as she entered.
+“Do you even know how to sit still, or is that against the Captain Hartfield code?”

 “If I sit still, I’ll just end up thinking about the dishes anyway.
 Might as well get it done.”